olivierbaud/Vertigo_Control/PROGRESS_REPORT.md

 ## 📊 Executive Summary

-The Vertigo Control system is progressing well with **Phases 1-3 complete** and **Phase 4 (User Interfaces) 65% complete**.
+The Vertigo Control system is progressing well with **Phases 1-3 complete** and **Phase 4 (User Interfaces) 55% complete** (revised after comprehensive audit).
 The cloud backend is fully functional with all core APIs implemented.
-The web dashboard is operational with comprehensive project, controller, and device management capabilities.
+The web dashboard structure is operational with project, controller, and device management capabilities, but **key features like AI chat interface, scene management, and controls mapping UI are pending implementation despite having complete backend support**.

 ### Key Achievements
 - ✅ Multi-tenant SaaS platform with JWT authentication